pixie-io/docs.px.dev/content/en/05-use-case-tutorials/database-query-profiling.md

 2. Click on a table row to see the row data in json format.
 Scroll down to the `resp_body` json key to see the full SQL message.

 3. Click the `source_filter` argument’s drop down arrow.
-Type `catalogue` and press enter.
+Type `catalogue` and press Enter.
 This filters the MySQL requests to show only the requests from the catalogue pod.

-4. Clear the `source_filter` value by clicking on the argument’s drop down arrow and pressing enter.
+4. Clear the `source_filter` value by clicking on the argument’s drop down arrow and pressing Enter.

 <Alert variant="outlined" severity="info">
   If you'd like to learn how to modify this script to show only MySQL requests with errors, check out the directions in the tutorial <a href="https://www.eksworkshop.com/intermediate/241_pixie/using_pixie/mysql_data/">here</a>.